dieb/django-scooby/README.rst

 - Sending notification emails on plain text and HTML
 - Management of sent notices
-- Sending email on the background (Powered by celery)
+- Sending emails on the background (powered by celery)

 Installation
 ------------